 - The Minimum TLS Version setting is found in the menu [SSL/TLS] and submenu [Edge Certificates].

-NOTE: Cloudflare automatically exposes patched versions of older protocols to maximize your client reach.
+NOTE: Cloudflare automatically uses patched versions of older protocols to maximize your client reach.
 Therefore, this change may not actually improve server security.
 It just cleans up the Penetration Report.